tadeuzagallo/test-thoughtworks-hotel-reservation/README.md

 I followed "Duck typing", so there is not much type testing.
 Also followed [The Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) and used [Rubocop](https://github.com/bbatsov/rubocop) to ensure it was compliant.

+I'm sending it with the `.git` folder inside, so the repository is available for checking the steps that were taken.
+All the work is currently on the master branch.